IlluzyonistCode/SawWolvesville/story/cannibal/4-years-ago.md

 — Yeah.

 He clicked on the icon.
-The phone loaded the page, and Nikolai read the description aloud.
+The phone loaded the page, and Nicholas read the description aloud.

 — Werewolf Online.
 An online social deductive werewolf game for up to 16 players.
 Each game has different teams, such as villagers or werewolves, fighting to be the last survivor.
 Use special abilities to unlock other players roles and convince your fellow guys to work with you.